 The design of the Walker was quite radical and unique for a computer in the 90s, with it needing a hard drive, CD-Rom and better expandability options the usual all in one keyboard design was thrown out.
-The Amiga community at the time was a little hard on the designing saying it looked like a hoover, I personally all way like the design and I think the test of time really hold up on it, even today I think it better designed than most mini Computer towers you can buy.
+The Amiga community at the time was a little hard on the design saying it looked like a hoover or dearth Vader, I personally always like the design and I think the test of time really holds up on it, even today I think its a better designed than most mini Computer towers you can buy.
 It was a bold design for Escom but I think it was a good one to go with to keep it different from a standard PC box and it would certainly stand out in the computer market.
 Below are picture of the Amiga Walker.

 I have also created a 3d model in Google SketchUp program, which you can view and download here

 It was to be based on the Motorola 68x series CPU the prototype featured a 68030 running at 25Mhz, a FPU 68882 running at 25Mhz, it would include the AGA chip sets, 2mb Chip Ram, 4mb Fast Ram, 240mb IDE Hard Drive, 1.44mb Hd Floppy Drive, and a 4 speed CD-Rom drive.
-The board also feature PCI, a first for Amiga at the time and would of allowed cheaper PC add on cards to be added to the system if needed.
+The board also featured PCI, a first for Amiga at the time and would've allowed cheaper PC add on cards to be added to the system if needed.